1.6 CEUs | Monday–Tuesday, March 21–22

 HEC-RAS is user friendly, computationally efficient, and runs within, and fully supports, the Microsoft Windows environment.
 It uses the latest graphical user interface (GUI) technology for data entry, graphics, and display of program results.
 Complete context-sensitive help screens are available for every program feature and option.
 Software includes the following functions: file management, data entry and editing, hydraulic analyses, tabulation and graphical displays of input and output data, reporting facilities, and on-line help.

 HEC-RAS is one of the most extensively-tested civil engineering computer programs ever developed.
 In addition to extensive in-house testing at the Corps of Engineers Hydrologic Engineering Center offices, the program has been through two full beta releases, during which the program was tested by thousands of engineers in the private and public sectors.

-- Learn how to use the U.S. Army Corps of Engineers HEC-RAS (River Analysis System) computer program.
+- Explain how to use the U.S. Army Corps of Engineers HEC-RAS (River Analysis System) computer program

-- Get an overview of hydraulic principles for rivers, waterway bridges, and culverts.
+- Explain hydraulic principles for rivers, waterway bridges, and culverts

 Instructor(s) will observe student performance during multiple computer workshop problems, and you will take a test at the end of the class with questions addressing these items.
 The test will be graded in class by your classmates as the instructor goes over each question and answer.

 Via email, approximately 5 days prior, workshop participants will receive links to websites/FTP containing the HEC-RAS software, the manuals in PDF format (user's manual, hydraulic reference manual, and applications guide), input files for the workshops, as well as workshop solution files.